arstgit/noti/README.md

 # noti

-Monitor a dir and execute a command when changes happened in that dir. `Linux only`.
+Monitor a dir and execute a command when changes happened in that. `Linux only`.

 ## Compile & Install